The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

 \subsection{Interval estimation}

 The bootstrap distribution can be used as an estimate of the sampling distribution, which provides a means for quantifying the uncertainty in an estimate.
 The basic, percentile, and studentized bootstrap intervals each use the bootstrap distribution in this manner but have different underlying assumptions, most of which pertain to the shifted or studentized sampling distribution.
 The details we discuss next will be helpful for readers who desire to become familiar with these bootstrap intervals as they are presented by \textcite{davison1997bootstrap} and \textcite{tibshirani1993introduction}.
-Our explanation is not exhaustive, however, so readers who desire a more in-depth understanding of these methods and their assumptions should consult those texts directly.
-Those who are already familiar with these methods, can skip to the summary of their form and assumptions given in Table \ref{tab:assumptions}.
+Our explanation is not exhaustive, however, so readers who desire a more in-depth understanding of these methods and their assumptions should consult those texts directly, as well as \textcite{hallboot} and \textcite{shao2012jackknife}.